linuxserver/docker-duckdns/README.md

 * `-e PUID` for UserID - see below for explanation
 * `-e SUBDOMAINS` for subdomains - multiple subdomains allowed, comma separated, no spaces
 * `-e TOKEN` for DuckDNS token
+* optional `-e LOG_FILE=true` if you prefer the duckdns log to be written to a file instead of the docker log
+* optional `-v <path to data>:/config` used in conjunction with logging to file

 ### User / Group Identifiers